 Chroma MCP — Most Comprehensive (3.5/5)

-Chroma’s official MCP server has 13 tools — more than any other vector database MCP server.
-Eight handle collection management (create, list, peek, fork, modify, delete), five handle document operations (add, query, get, update, delete).
+Chroma’s official MCP server has 12 tools — tied with Milvus for the most in the category.
+Seven handle collection management (create, list, peek, get info, count, modify, delete), five handle document operations (add, query, get, update, delete).
 It’s the only server that lets your agent configure HNSW index parameters at collection creation time.

 What sets it apart:

-• Combined semantic + full-text + regex search through a single query_documents tool
+- Combined semantic + full-text + regex search through a single

 The catch: Stdio-only transport means no remote MCP connections.
 Python-only.
-Still in beta with no releases in seven months.
+Currently at v0.2.6 (August 2025) with development effectively dormant for 7 months.
+No community PRs are being merged (4 open PRs pending since late 2025).
 Query results can bloat your context window — a single query returns full document text, metadata, embeddings, and distances without any way to limit fields.

 Qdrant MCP — Most Adopted (3/5)